 - Carry the registration and insurance card with you.

 - Don't leave personal identification documents or credit cards in your vehicle.

 Install a mechanical locking device - commonly called clubs, collars, or j-bars - that lock to the steering wheel, column, or brake to prevent the wheel from being turned more than a few degrees.
 Use it!
 These devices make it harder for a thief to steal your car.
 Investigate security systems if you live in a high-theft area or drive an automobile that's an attractive target for thieves.
 Adding security measures to your vehicle may qualify you for a discount on your auto insurance.

-Carjacking - stealing a car by force - has captured headlines in recent years.
+Carjacking - stealing a car by force - has captured headlines in recent years but fortunately is exceptionally rare in Palo Alto.
 Statistically, your chances of being a carjacking victim are very slim, and preventative action can reduce the risk even more:

 - Approach your car with the key in hand.